 When it comes to pizza, I’m a TRUE die hard fan!
 My husband prefers Dominos pizza (which is fine if it’s made perfectly and that’s not always the case), however, there is nothing like the family-oriented Mama + Papa pizza shops!
 Personally, I believe that their pizzas are better (maybe because it’s made with love).
 I don’t know.
 But I just love a truly thin slice of Brooklyn Pizza.
 Anyway, since I’m close to transitioning into my new Vegan/Gluten-Free food journey, I’ve been slowly incorporating elements of each to get my mind ready for this leap!
 Previously, I did an amazing Vegan Gluten-Free Banana Belgium Waffle recipe (You can find it here: Click!) which was completely BOMB (or A-hmazing in other words!
 Haha!).
 Surprisingly, it was much better than I thought.
 So I’m excited to keep pushing the envelope with food recipes and discovering great flavors, even with a Vegan diet.

 Well, as for this recipe, I wanted to keep the same momentum going with flavor (while still incorporating gluten-free) and I came up with this delicious Chicken Spinach + Broccoli Gluten-Free pizza.
 This was my first time making pizza and while I was afraid that it would be hard, it was SUPER EASY, Ya’ll.
-I literally prepped the gluten-free crust in about 20 minutes (Tops!) by following the packaging instructions, which was from Bob Red Mill’s, you can find it here:
+I literally prepped the gluten-free crust in about 20 minutes (Tops!) by following the packaging instructions, which was from Bob Red Mill’s.

 Once the crust was prepped, then you let it heat up in the oven for about 3-5 minutes before adding your sauce and ingredients.
 Because it’s Gluten-Free, the baking time is chopped in almost half the time (compared to regular pizza) at about 30 minutes or so, until it’s golden brown.
 Super easy and quick!
 The taste was great and I thoroughly enjoyed my healthy dinner. just as an FYI, this recipe is definitely “filling”.
 You may only need 2-3 slices (unless you’re a bigger eater of course!).
 No worries though!
 It made for a great leftover the next day after reheating it in the oven so that it warmed evenly.
 My little guy loved this pizza and if you’ve been following my blog, you’ll know that he’s pretty picky when it comes to eating!
 So I say that this is a WINNER!